Lugo is the capital of the province of Lugo and one of the most populated cities in Galicia.

-The once defensive "Muralla" that surrounds it was built by the Romans in the 3rd c. and is as tall as 15 meters in parts.
-If you have not had your fill of walking, make your way to one of the many staircases or ramps (one directly in front of the Cathedral) and enjoy an elevated view of the city from the pedestrian path that now encircles the old town.
-It is over 2km long, but that's nothing.
-It also has 71 towers and 10 gates.
+The once defensive ‘Muralla’ that surrounds it was built by the Romans in the 3rd century and is as tall as 15 meters in parts.
+If you have not had your fill of walking, make your way to one of the many staircases or ramps (one directly in front of the Cathedral) and enjoy an elevated view of the city from the pedestrian path that encircles the old town.
+It is over 2km long, has 71 towers, and counts 10 gates.

 As is the case with most places dating back to the Romans, the actual origin of the name Lugo is not clear.
-Some argue that is is named after Lugos, the God of Light.
-However back when the Romans were first conquering these parts (13 B.C.) it was called Lucus Augusti, and some argue that the name actually comes from the latin Lucus, or sacred grove.
+Some argue that it is named after Lugos, the God of Light.
+However back when the Romans were first conquering these parts (13 B.C. ), it was called Lucus Augusti, and some argue that the name comes from the Latin Lucus, or sacred grove.
 When gods and topology vie for the namesake, nobody wins.

-The walled city is obviously well placed, perched high above the three rivers (Minho, Rato, and Chanca) that provide for natural boundaries.
-It's prosperity survived for many centuries, but was abandoned by the middle of the 8th. century.
-A slow revival began and by the middle ages the pilgrimage to Santiago had once again brought prosperity to the region.
+The walled city is obviously well placed, perched high above the three rivers (the Minho, Rato, and Chanca) that provide for natural boundaries.
+Its prosperity survived for many centuries but it was abandoned by the middle of the 8th century.
+A slow revival began and by the middle ages, the pilgrimage to Santiago had once again brought prosperity to the region.

 Fueled by agriculture it has continued to grow right up to the present day and now covers an area much larger than the Romans had envisioned.